Uninsured-Driver/LuxTracer/README.md

 # LuxTracer
 LuxTracer is a small path tracer implemented in Rust.
-Currently it is a WIP and is very inefficent.
+Currently it is a WIP and lacks many features.